Foundation Board of Directors

 Board Officers

 Mr. Mark Palmer, a 1996 SRU graduate with a BS in Business Administration, lives in Oakdale, Pennsylvania.
 He is a Certified Financial Planner and Chartered Retirement Planning Counselor as well as President of Integrity Financial Advisors, LLC.
 Mr. Palmer, a former SRU football player, is a member of the Rock Football National Championship Committee.
 He and his wife, Stephanie, support an annual scholarship, and are recognized at the Aquamarine level of the Lifetime Giving Society.
-Mr. Palmer currently serves as the Chairperson of the Board of Directors and the Chairperson of the Executive Committee.
+Mr. Palmer currently serves as the Chair of the Board, Chair of the Executive Committee, is a member of the Finance and Investment Committees, and is a former Chair of the Finance Committee.

 Board Members